cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 Before we can import the template into CloudForms, we need to download it or have it open in a separate browser window.

-***Note:*** Please used the forked version of the HEAT Template, which has an additional field "Network" defined.
+***Note:*** Please use the forked version of the HEAT Template, which has an additional field "Network" defined.
 Without this field, running the HEAT Template will fail with an error indicating that mulitple networks are available and hence a network has to be specified.

 1. Go to the template on the Github project page.

+TODO: Update the link with master branch from: https://github.com/cbolz/summit-fy19/blob/self-service-update-46/self-service-portal-with-cloudforms/lab/WordPress_Native.yaml
     [https://github.com/cbolz/partner-conference-2017-labs/blob/master/cloudforms-service-catalog-lab/HEAT/WordPress_Native.yaml](https://github.com/cbolz/partner-conference-2017-labs/blob/master/cloudforms-service-catalog-lab/HEAT/WordPress_Native.yaml)

 1. Make sure to open the file in "RAW" mode or use this link: